Prevailing Wage and Davis-Bacon Compliance in New Jersey

 How are fringe benefits handled under New Jersey’s prevailing wage laws?

 Fringe benefits are part of the total prevailing wage that must be paid to workers.
-Contractors can either provide fringe benefits (such as health insurance or pensions) or pay the equivalent value in cash.
-If no fringe benefits are provided, the contractor must pay the full wage (basic hourly rate + fringe benefits) in cash.
+Contractors can provide bona fide fringe benefits such as health insurance, pensions, or paid leave, or pay the equivalent value as additional cash on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable NJDOL or SAM.gov wage determination.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash directly to the worker.